david-xhk/binary_tree/README.rst

 connect_nodes()
 ^^^^^^^^^^^^^^^
-When using the above methods to construct a binary tree, the neighbour nodes in each level will already be connected using :func:`~binary_tree.connect_nodes`.
+When using the above methods to construct a binary tree, the neighbour nodes in each level are already connected using :func:`~binary_tree.connect_nodes`.

-You may use this function again to reconfigure a tree after it is modified.
+You may use this function again to reconfigure a tree after modifying it, or to connect a tree structure that was manually set up.

 >>> root.right.right = None  # Prune the right branch of the right node
 >>> tree.connect_nodes(root)